Vicken-Ghoubiguian/electronic_samples/raspberry_pi_pico/README.md

 Here is how to connect your Raspberry pi pico to your computer to develop on it, in 5 steps:

+1. first step

+2. second step

+3. third step

+4. fourth step

+5. fith step

+That's all folks.
+It is now time to program...

 #### Coding with Thonny